 Inhaled toxins (eg, recreational drugs, such as cocaine)

 Systemic disorders (eg, eosinophilic granulomatosis with polyangiitis Eosinophilic Granulomatosis with Polyangiitis (EGPA) Eosinophilic granulomatosis with polyangiitis is a systemic small- and medium-vessel necrotizing vasculitis, characterized by extravascular granulomas, eosinophilia, and tissue infiltration... read more [formerly Churg-Strauss syndrome])

 Often the cause is unknown.

 Eosinophils are primarily tissue-dwelling and are several hundred–fold more abundant in tissues than in blood.
 Consequently, blood eosinophil numbers do not necessarily indicate the extent of eosinophilic involvement in affected tissues.
-Eosinophils are most numerous in tissues with a mucosal epithelial interface with the environment, such as the respiratory, GI, and lower GU tracts.
+Eosinophils are most numerous in tissues with a mucosal epithelial interface with the environment, such as the respiratory, gastrointestinal, and lower genitourinary tracts.
 Eosinophils are not present in the lungs of healthy people, so their presence in tissue or bronchoalveolar lavage fluid (> 5% of differential count) identifies a pathologic process.

 Eosinophils are exquisitely sensitive to corticosteroids and completely disappear from the bloodstream within a few hours after administration of corticosteroids.
 This rapid disappearance from the blood may obscure the diagnosis in patients who receive corticosteroids before the diagnostic assessment is instituted.